Martonai/questionnare-skidrow/Documents/FunctionSpecification.md

 We are building an application which provides a basic questionnaire for any topics.
 Customer can type his own questions and the application will show it for the users.
-Users can register to this site, and they have to fill a survey first to assess their knowledge.
+Users don't need to register to this site they can reach the page rigth away.
+They have to fill a survey first to assess their knowledge.
 Then they can fill the actual questionnaire about any topics.
 This application will be a web application with a realtime database, and it's written on PHP langugage.
 This PHP application read the questions from an CSV file.